User's Guide to the Kast Double Spectrograph

 Flexure and Fringing

 As the position of the telescope changes, the Kast spectrograph flexes.
-There is about three to five pixels of total shift on each side, moving between extreme positions on the sky.
+There is up to nine pixels of total shift on each side (depending on CCD), moving between extreme positions on the sky.

-The blue side may shift as much as five pixels parallel to dispersion, but fringing will not generally be a concern, and the shift may ordinarily be accounted for by reference to skylines.
+The blue side may shift as much as nine pixels parallel to dispersion, but fringing will not generally be a concern, and the shift may ordinarily be accounted for by reference to skylines.

-The red side may also shift as much as five pixels in the dispersion direction, and because of fringing this may be a more serious problem than on the blue side.
-The usual red fringes start to appear at about 7000 A. This may become a particular problem due to the flexure described just above, because if observations at large zenith distances are flattened with straight up flats, the object and flat fringes may not match.
+The red side may also shift as much as nine pixels in the dispersion direction, and because of fringing this may be a more serious problem than on the blue side.
+The Hamamatsu chip is thick and thus fringing has been minimized, though may still be seen to a small extent at wavelengths greater that 9500 A. This may become a particular problem due to the flexure described just above, because if observations at large zenith distances are flattened with straight up flats, the object and flat fringes may not match.
 If this is a concern, you may with to take "local" flats.

 Shutters

-The Ilex shutter has a minimum exposure time of 1 sec, with timing errors of a few milliseconds.
+The Ilex shutter technically has no minimum exposure time.
+However, exposures of less than 1 sec are not recommended (a 1 sec exposure will have a timing errors of a few milliseconds).

 CCD Controllers

 There is a separate controller for each side.
-They are mounted one above the other in a rack near the dewars.
-They contain most of the temperature and readout electronics for the CCDs, and will be set up by the dome crew.
-The only things the observer need to be concerned about is the temperature readout in the upper right corner of each controller.
+They are in close proximity to the dewars.
+The power supplies for the controllers and CCDs are mounted above the instrument in the 19" electronics racks.
+These contain most of the temperature and readout electronics for the CCDs, and will be set up by the dome crew.
+The only things the observer need to be concerned about is the temperature readout on the power supply for each controller.
 It reads in degrees Celsius to the nearest 1/10th degree at a location in the dewar near the chip.
-It should be fairly stable, and in the range -110 to -125 for the Reticon 400x1200 chips.
+It should be fairly stable, and very close to -105 C for the CCDs.

 Field Size and Orientation